 |Figure 2.
 Salugenesis is Not the Reverse of Pathogenesis.
 Thousands of mechanisms have been identified that destroy health and lead to chronic illness.
 This is the study of “pathogenesis”—the mechanisms that lead from health to chronic illness, from left to right above.
 Finding a trigger and removing it or treating it to reverse the tape of pathogenesis uses engineering principles to treat disease.
 These principles are form the basis of the First Book of Medicine.
 However, only one major pathway has evolved in all plants and animals that allows injuries of any kind to be contained and healed.
 Salugenesis is the pathway that leads from right to left, from illness back to health.
 Finding the factors that block normal healing and removing them, and using salugens to promote and restore normal healing uses biological principles to treat disease.
 These principles will form the basis of the Second Book of Medicine.
 M1, M0, and M2 refer to different kinds of mitochondria that are needed for each stage of healing.|

 Just as the search for “pathogens” that trigger disease has led to important medical advances, our lab believes that the search for “salugens” will lead to a revolution in medical treatments.
 Salugens are interventions that promote the completion of the healing cycle, restore health, decrease mortality, and create heightened states of health and resilience.
 Salugens create an integrated, multisystem resistance to future chronic illness.
 Salugens need not be restricted to drugs.
 Exercise is a salugen6.
 Adaptogens are salugens7.
 Certain electrophysiologic interventions designed to promote healing associated with slow wave sleep are salugens8.
 Given the importance of the search for and study of salugens, a strong case can be made for applying one of the new terms “Salogy” or “Salugenology” for this new branch of medical science.
-Only time will tell how the terms, Salutology and Salugenology will help to sharpen the focus of this new branch of medicine and help to distinguish it from the related but distinct medical discipline of Pathology.
+Only time will tell how the terms, Salogy, Salutology, or Salugenology will help to sharpen the focus of this new branch of medicine and help to distinguish it from the related but distinct medical discipline of Pathology.

 The Healing Cycle